MikeCastillo1/soap-pokemon/README.md

     Then go the table API_REQUEST_LOG, and use this query `SELECT * FROM API_REQUEST_LOG`

+It has time out set for read and connection
 It was added an integration test for only one method, you can check on PokemonEndpointTest